 Yowling and Meowing What is the Cure?

 Why Do Cat's Meow All Night?
 Seriously?
-Do you ever wonder why some cats yowl and meow and others give out a high-pitched prolonged cry and leave you wondering why do cats and kittens cry?
+Do you ever wonder why some cats yowl and meow and others give out a prolonged high-pitched cry and leave you wondering why cats and kittens cry?

 Why Does My Cat Yowl All Night?

 Reasons Why Kittens Cry

 Cats can excessively cry and yowl all night long.
 But, why?
 There are lots of reasons why this happens.
 Your cat wants to wake you up because they need your companionship.

 - Hungry, thirsty– Did you check their bowls before going to bed?
 This is your wakeup call!

 - Is Feline being territorial?
 Doesn’t want to share their space?

 - A female cat may be in–heat?
 Is there an outside guest in your yard?

 - Male cats fighting over your female cat?
 The nerve of all this racket!